-Often used as a detox, Thalassotherapy seems to be effective in treating many medical complaints of including eczema, psoriasis, back and muscular pain, arthritis and stress.
+Often used for detox, Thalassotherapy seems to be effective in treating many medical complaints, including eczema, psoriasis, back and muscular pain, arthritis and stress.

-Thalassotherapy may ameliorate the effects of hypertension, arthritis, arteriosclerosis, asthma, bronchitis, muscle atrophy, and scabies.
+Thalassotherapy may improve hypertension, arthritis, arteriosclerosis, asthma, bronchitis, muscle atrophy, and scabies.

 Also as it helps the metabolism, Thalassotherapy can lead to weight loss and a reduction in cellulite.

 Before beginning any treatment, you should speak to the thalassotherapist and describe your medical complaints or desired results.

 A treatment typically involves, amongst others, immersion in a warm sea water bath while being massaged by seawater coming out of pressurized jets.

 The seawater is maintained at body temperature, which is believed to allow mineral ions to pass into the blood and toxins to leave it.

 This procedure can be followed by massage, a seaweed wrap, a salt scrub or mudpack facial.
 Resting and a short nap is usually recommended before leaving the spa.

 There are legions of people who swear by Thalassotherapy's benefits.
 One could apply the maxim that 'anything that makes you feel so wholesome and gives you such a feeling of well-being could not be bad for you'.- and this treatment certainly makes you feel good, and judging by testimonials from people who use it, its health benefits should not be ignored.